MolBIFFM/diana/README.md

     }
 ]
 ```
 The table column to extract UniProt gene or protein accessions from.
-These are mapped to primary UniProt accessions present in SwissProt.
-If they do not occur in SwissProt, they are discarded.
+These are mapped to primary UniProt accessions or discarded if not present in SwissProt.
+Isoform identifiers are maintained on primary but not transferred from secondary accessions.

 ```json
 [